swtyy/complete-javascript-course/README.md

 # Course Material and FAQ for my Complete JavaScript Course

+## This is my progress

+I am starting learning JS

 This repo contains starter files and the finished project files for all the projects contained in the course.

 Plus, I made all the [course slides available for download](slides-students-C03.pdf), to make it easier to follow along the conceptual videos.